gibbitz/gibbitz-interlock/packages/cp2020-system/README.md

 ## Running locally
 ### Node
-Requirements for the buildsystem are outlined in the [root package documentation](../../README.md).
-Be sure you can meet those requirements before attempting to run this code
+Requirements for the buildsystem are outlined in the [root package documentation](../../README.md#requirements).
+Be sure you can meet those requirements before attempting to run this code.

 #### Installing
-Before running the package, be sure to install nodejs dependencies see the [root package documentation](../../README.md) for details.
+Before running the package, be sure to install nodejs dependencies see the [root package documentation](../../README.md#installing-dependencies) for details.
 Running the install scripts from the root package ensures interoperability of your local system and modules.

 #### Development Builds
 After install, to run the system in development mode, use: